New Zealand men's national football team: Supporters

 Panorama from the 'White Noise' zone during New Zealand v Peru – 2018 FIFA World Cup inter-confederation play-offs at the Sky Stadium.

 The main supporter group of the New Zealand national team are known as the White Noise.
 White Noise was formed in November 2007 with the supporters group of the Wellington Phoenix, 'Yellow Fever', rebranding themselves when the national sides play.
 Additionally, The Flying Kiwis FC founded by Matt Fejos, have been New Zealand's main supporter group for away fixtures.
 The Flying Kiwis have been synonymous with organizing fan friendly matches with supporters of opposing teams, most notably during the 2017 FIFA Confederations Cup where they organized a friendly match between supporters of the Russian national team.

 Home stadium

 New Zealand does not have a dedicated national stadium.
 Instead, the team plays at different venues throughout the country for exhibition or tournament purposes.
-In recent years, major international matches have usually been rotated around various large grounds, including Sky Stadium in Wellington and North Harbour Stadium in Auckland.
+In recent years, major international matches have usually been rotated around various large grounds, including the Wellington Regional Stadium and the North Harbour Stadium in Auckland.
 International matches have also been played at the Mount Smart Stadium and Eden Park in Auckland.